 Fashion pages of a magazine produced by the magazine itself to portray current trends, clothing and fashion ideas.Commercial print usually pays more than editorial work.
 This is because commercial print is work done for a paying client

-An agreement between an agency and a model that the model will work only through that agency.
-Exclusive agreements may be limited by time, geography (for instance, only in Lagos) or modeling/acting discipline (exclusive for on-camera TV commercials) depending on the terms of the contract.
+- An agreement between an agency and a model that the model will work only through that agency.
+Exclusive agreements may be limited by time, geography (for instance, only in Lagos) or modelling/acting discipline (exclusive for on-camera TV commercials) depending on the terms of the contract.

 Models (male or female) fashion designers use to size and measure clothes for production.
 Fit models have the perfect proportional body parts for a given clothing size.
 Designers use them to piece together new creations, see how they move, and develop their patterns.
 The key for a fit model is to never gain or lose an inch.
 Fit models are often hired by manufacturers on permanent salaries.
 Often, clothing manufacturers do not hire separate fit models for each size.
 Instead, they measure the clothes on a standard size (size 8-10 for women; size 40 regular for men) model and then use computer programs to magnify those dimensions for each different size.